LiosK/big-amount/README.md

 - Stores amount as ratio of two [BigInt]s, allowing precise calculation of arbitrarily large rational numbers
-- Optimized for additions of numbers that share same denominator; little overhead on aggregating many cents (1/100)
+- Optimized for addition of fractions that share same denominator; little overhead on aggregating many cents (1/100)
 - Supports rounding and formatting as decimal